Amateur Karting League of Serbia 2026. - Season Regulations

 Article 1.
 The goal of the Karting Liga.

 The Karting Liga, as a non-profit and informal organization, promotes karting sport, providing a healthy alternative for leisure time to all those who wish to enjoy this sport, promoting values of respect and socializing and moving away from environments where the focus is solely on the final result.
-Therefore, through various events in the circles of our community, we drive amateur rounds with rental karts.
+Therefore, through various events in the circles of our community, we drive amateur races with rental karts.

 The Karting Liga functions thanks to the cooperation of all driver members.